MM.1S Multiple Myeloma Cells (MM.1S)

 CATALOG NO. PRODUCT NAME APPLICATIONS

-Cells CSI402Hu11 Human MM.1S MM.1S cell line is commonly used in research to study the biology of multiple myeloma and to develop and test new treatments for the disease.
+Cells CSI402Hu11 Human MM.1S Multiple Myeloma Cells (MM.1S) MM.1S cell line is commonly used in research to study the biology of multiple myeloma and to develop and test new treatments for the disease.

-Extracts n/a Extract of MM.1S Total Protein/DNA/RNA Extract Customized Service Offer
+Extracts n/a Extract of MM.1S Multiple Myeloma Cells (MM.1S) Total Protein/DNA/RNA Extract Customized Service Offer